Nova-Coding-Language-Group/Nova-Coding-Language/README.md

 - You can specify an icon with `set_icon("path/to/icon.ico)`, png support will be added soon.
 - PNG icons will be converted to ICO later on but for now it doesn't work and you need .ico's
-- Make sure the icon payh is correct relative to your `.nova` file.
+- Make sure the icon path is correct relative to your `.nova` file.

 ---